MicrosoftDocs/office-developer-client-docs/docs/outlook/mapi/pidlidexceptionreplacetime-canonical-property.md

 api_type:
 - COM
 ms.assetid: c3aae4f5-7f00-45bf-b007-370041ba360e
-description: "Specifies the date and time within the recurrence pattern that the exception will replace."
+description: "Specifies the date and time, in UTC, within the recurrence pattern that the exception will replace."
 ---

 # PidLidExceptionReplaceTime Canonical Property